-No matter where your family stands financially, who doesn’t like to save some money when they can?
-I love a good bargain, and I especially love finding ways to save on everyday purchases – those things, like groceries, that are hard to avoid buying.
+No matter where your family stands financially, who doesn’t like to spend less money when they can?
+I love a good bargain, and I especially love finding money-saving tips for those everyday purchases, like groceries, that everyone needs to buy.

+And best of all, there are so many more ways to spend less money than there used to be!
 Saving money has gone so far beyond just clipping coupons out of the Sunday paper.
-So if you’re ready to save more on everyday purchases, read on for my fave tips to save big on those must-have items.
+So if you’re ready to learn how to spend less on everyday purchases, read on for my fave tips for how to manage daily expenses:

 There are so many ways you can trim your household budget when it comes to those everyday purchases you pick up along with the milk.
 (If you don’t yet HAVE a family budget, start here.)
 While many families no longer subscribe to their local newspaper, you might consider just getting the Sunday edition for the coupons, if you regularly use the brand-name items you’re most likely to find in the weekly Sunday circulars.